Images via the City of Quincy

 Conversely unmentioned, however, is how the City of Quincy has been sued by the former owner of a property taken via an adverse eminent domain taking by the city to help accommodate the siting of the impending new public safety headquarters as well as two other adverse eminent domain takings, takings that are likely to end up costing local taxpayers upwards of tens of millions dollars that will likely end up having to be paid out given Mayor Koch’s apparent additional fetish for land takings also running amok.

-Fortunately, there is perhaps some light — however admittedly faint — at the end of what has so far been both a wicked long and very costly tunnel for local taxpayers.
+Fortunately, there is perhaps some light — however admittedly faint — at the end of what has so far been both a wicked long and very costly manner of blanket partying of local taxpayers.

-Further, as a named co-defendant, Mayor Koch is not only facing the likelihood of having to at least partially cover the court costs of the complainants, he could well also end up ordered to reimburse local taxpayers for both slaking his apparent Agalmatophilia and feeding his Edifice Complex.
+Further, as a named co-defendant, Mayor Koch is not only facing the likelihood of having to at least partially cover the court costs of the complainants, he could well also end up ordered to reimburse local taxpayers for both slaking his apparent agalmatophilia jones and feeding his Edifice Complex.

 Additionally, there is the intertwined further potential for setting the stage for a long overdue end to the unbridled reign of at least financial terror imposed by the Koch Maladministration as would surely provide some long overdue solace to long suffering locals.